-The QCA recommends that Logan Water capitalise interest over the life of work in progress at the WACC to calculate the as-commissioned value (see QCA 2005 and ACG 2004).
+The QCA suggests that Logan Water capitalise interest over the life of work in progress at the WACC to calculate the as-commissioned value (see QCA 2005 and ACG 2004).

-The unit rates report recommends the use of a 20% for on-costs.31 SKM reported that an "area of concern" in two of the six projects reviewed was a high value of on-costs32 based on its project experience and review of on-costs for the other SEQ entities.
-SKM suggested a range of 12-20% should be adopted, according to complexity of the project and noted that its review of the sampled projects had recommended an average reduction to on-costs of 1.3%.
-SKM recommended a 1.3% reduction to Logan Water's non-sampled capital expenditure projects for 2013-14 and 2014-15.33
+The unit rates report proposes the use of a 20% for on-costs.31 SKM reported that an "area of concern" in two of the six projects reviewed was a high value of on-costs32 based on its project experience and review of on-costs for the other SEQ entities.
+SKM suggested a range of 12-20% should be adopted, according to complexity of the project and noted that its review of the sampled projects had proposed an average reduction to on-costs of 1.3%.
+SKM proposed a

-32 Refer to SKM (2013a), section 5.4.
+32 Refer to SKM (2014), section 5.4.